wbreeze/wind_and_water/_posts/2019-01-09-sccm-and-git.md

 management (SCCM) files such as `Gemfile.lock`, `npm.shrinkwrap.json`, or `db/schema.rb`.

+We keep these files under source control (e.g. git), but should we allow git to merge them when there are independent changes?
+If this looks "tl;dr", jump now to the conclusion.

 Three examples in a [Rails](https://rubyonrails.org/) application are the `Gemfile.lock` for capturing the configuration of Ruby Gems and `db/schema.rb` or `db/structure.sql` files that capture the schema